 Most pyramid schemes/scams rely on making claims that make things look too easy.
 For example, if something says you can make money online for doing little to no work, you know what to do!
-With real products, business opportunities, it often takes some work to see results.
+With real products and business opportunities, it often takes some work to see results.

 Since scammers don’t have a worthy product, they overuse hype to sell whatever they have (to take your hard-earned cash).
 You may also notice fake ‘secure payment’ buttons on the sales page/order page like the one you can see below.

-These are not even real buttons, this is simply a still image which is used to gain your trust and make you comfortable.
-Other than these 'buttons', you may also encounter fake scarcity timers and countdowns (a marketing tactic).
+These are not even real buttons; these is simply still an image that is used to gain your trust and make you comfortable.
+Besides these ‘buttons,’ you may also encounter fake scarcity timers and countdowns (a marketing tactic).
 These tactics are used more by shady marketers.

 #2: Check the Reviews

-If you can't find any information about a company or their office, it's a red flag you need to take into consideration.
-In case it's a physical brick and mortar business, you can also find relevant reviews/ratings on screening platforms like BBB.
+If you can’t find any information about a company or its office, it’s a red flag you need to consider.
+In case it’s a physical brick-and-mortar business, you can also find relevant reviews/ratings on screening platforms like BBB.

 #3: Check Who ‘Runs the Show’

-It never hurts to find out who is 'the man' behind the website.
+It never hurts to find out who is the man behind the website.
 With most legit companies, the owners are more than willing to show their faces.
-They also also open for live interviews/sessions on YouTube and other platforms.
+They are also open for live interviews/sessions on YouTube and other platforms.

-If you find a person's image on a website, try doing a Google image search, if it comes up with thousands of identical images, that means it's a stock image which anyone can buy and use.
+If you find a person’s image on a website, try doing a Google image search; if it comes up with thousands of identical images, that means it’s a stock image that anyone can buy and use.